 It is important to note the reason for the Torah of Moses/Old Covenant:

 Why then the Torah?
-IT WAS AN AUGMENTATION FOR THE SAKE OF TRANSGRESSIONS, until should have come the sperma (plural seed, the elect) to whom the promise has been made.
+IT WAS AN AUGMENTATION FOR THE SAKE OF TRANSGRESSIONS, until should have come the sperma (collective seed, the elect) to whom the promise has been made.
 (Galatians 3:19)

 One must recognize that the Torah given at Mount Sinai was a marriage covenant between Yahweh and the nation of Israel which was brought about due to Israelite transgressions against the Covenants of Promise.